 1. Ovarian Stimulation and Egg Development

-2. The Egg Retrieval
+2. Egg Retrieval

 The mature eggs are removed from the ovaries with a needle that is inserted through the vagina.
 This procedure is performed using ultrasound guidance, which allows precise placement of the needle into each follicle.
 Intravenous sedation makes this a painless procedure – general anesthesia is not required.
-The contents of each follicle are collected into a test tube and immediately transferred into the laboratory, where the eggs are identified, isolated, evaluated and placed into an incubator in less then two minutes.
+The contents of each follicle are collected into a test tube and immediately transferred to the laboratory, where the eggs are identified, isolated, evaluated and placed into an incubator in less then two minutes.

-3. The Laboratory
+3. In The Laboratory

 The sperm are then isolated from the remainder of the ejaculate and added to the eggs to allow fertilization to occur.
 After 18 to 24 hours, the first signs of fertilization occur.
 The laboratory personnel will notify you at this time as to how many of the eggs successfully fertilized.
-The embryos are incubated in the laboratory for an additional 48 to 96 hours, depending on the stage of embryo your doctor is recommending for transfer.
+The embryos are watched in an incubator in the laboratory for an additional five to six days, depending on when your doctor is recommending the embryo be transferred.

-4. The Embryo Transfer
+4. Embryo Transfer

 The embryo transfer is performed in a small room adjacent to the laboratory.
 It is an essentially painless procedure.
 During the procedure, an appropriate number of embryos are loaded into a small catheter.
 This catheter is then introduced through the cervix and into the uterus.
 A physician will use ultrasound guidance to check the placement of the catheter.
-Once the catheter is placed, the embryos are gently deposited into the uterus.
+Once the catheter is placed, the embryo(s) are gently deposited into the uterus.